GimelStudio/Gimel-Studio/CONTRIBUTING.md

 ## Ideas, New Features, Feature Changes (*You intend to add a new feature or change an existing one*)

-Please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.
+Feel free to join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) or [Gitter Community](https://gitter.im/Gimel-Studio/community) if you are interested in discussing design/development of Gimel Studio or have any questions.

 Feel free to offer feature suggestions, ideas, or let me know if you want to make a change to something.
 This ensures that you don't end up re-working on the same thing as me (Correct-Syntax)!
 I always welcome constructive feedback from others.